Bat Symbolism and Meaning – Totem and Spirit

 chinese bat meaning

-In Chinese culture, bats are a symbol of good fortune, long life, and prosperity.
-The bat is one of the Four Celestial Animals in the Chinese zodiac and is associated with rebirth and longevity.
+In Chinese culture, bats symbolize good fortune, long life, and prosperity.
+The bat is one of the Four Celestial Animals in the Chinese zodiac, associated with rebirth and longevity.

-The bat symbol is often seen in Chinese art, and can be found on many items including coins, jewelry, clothing, and furniture.
-The Chinese believe that bats bring wealth, good luck, and happiness – which makes them a popular symbol of protection and prosperity.
+The bat symbol is often seen in Chinese art, and can be found on many items, including coins, jewelry, clothing, and furniture.
+The Chinese believe that bats bring wealth, good luck, and happiness, making them a popular symbol of protection and prosperity.

-Bats are thought to represent protection from bad luck and illness, as well as bringing positive energy into the home.
-The Chinese believe that having a bat in your home can bring peace and harmony to households.
+Bats represent protection from bad luck and illness and bring positive energy into the home.
+The Chinese believe having a bat in your home can bring peace and harmony to households.

-Overall, bats have been seen as symbols of good fortune, protection, fertility and abundance across many cultures throughout history.
+Bats have been seen as symbols of good fortune, protection, fertility, and abundance across many cultures throughout history.

 In Hinduism, bats are associated with the goddess Kali and are seen as a symbol of darkness, death, and destruction.
-In some legends, bats were thought to be messengers from the gods who could bring messages of wisdom and insight.
+In some legends, bats were considered messengers from the gods who could bring messages of wisdom and insight.

 They were also believed to bring luck and protection against evil forces.
-Bats were also thought to have special powers that could bring about rain and good fortune.
+Bats were also thought to have special powers to bring about rain and good fortune.

 Animal meanings can be interpreted very differently depending on cultural backgrounds.
-Bats are often seen as symbols of good luck, protection, and guidance in a number of cultures around the world.
+Bats are often seen as symbols of good luck, protection, and guidance in several cultures worldwide.

 They are often associated with positive things such as fertility, abundance, and prosperity.
 In some cultures, bats are also thought to bring healing and peace.

-If you’re looking for a symbol of good fortune and protection, consider using a bat in your next tattoo design or artwork.
+If you want a symbol of good fortune and protection, consider using a bat in your next tattoo design or artwork.

 Photo of author